roboticsoutreach/smallpeice-docs/docs/kit/power-board.md

 | ON\|OFF | Turns the power board on, when used in conjunction with an external switch |
 | START   | Starts your program                                                        |

+## Fan

+The power board has a fan to keep the board cool when it is under high load.
+The fan will only begin to spin when the board gets hot.

 ## Case dimensions

 The case measures 83x99x24mm.
 Don’t forget that the cables will stick out.